-Probably no human activity is more hunger-provoking than shopping, and Black Friday is the hungriest day of the year.
-Accordingly, Eater NY will help out with your gustatory needs for that delightful or horrific day by recommending restaurants in five of the city’s busiest shopping areas: Herald Square, Soho, Williamsburg’s Bedford Avenue, 125th Street in Harlem, and Steinway Street in Astoria.
-Each neighborhood gets three choices selected for excellent food and a variety of other features.
+Probably no human activity is more hunger-provoking than shopping, and that makes Black Friday the hungriest day of the year.
+Accordingly, Eater NY will help out with gustatory needs for that delightful or horrific day — depending on your perspective — by recommending restaurants in seven of the city’s busiest shopping areas: Herald Square, Soho, Williamsburg’s Bedford Avenue, 125th Street in Harlem, Steinway Street in Astoria, 86th Street in Bay Ridge, and Bleecker Street in the West Village.

-This square is the mother of all shopping zones, anchored by the humongous Macy’s, ringed with other stores like beads on a necklace, including Old Navy, Target, H&M, Hollister, Vans, and a Banana Republic outlet store.
+This square is the mother of all shopping zones, anchored by Macy’s, ringed with other big-box stores, including Old Navy, Target, H&M, Urban Outfitters, and many, many more.

-The new premises of Cafe China occupies three nook-filled levels.
-While the ostensible focus is Sichuan food in large servings (hence good for groups), plenty of milder Cantonese dishes are also available.
+Nearby Cafe China occupies three nook-filled levels.
+While the ostensible focus is Sichuan food in large servings (good for groups), plenty of milder Cantonese dishes are presented with flair.
 59 W. 37th Street, near Sixth Avenue

 A quick bite with lots of choices

-In the heart of Koreatown, Food Gallery 32 is a tri-level food court selling Korean and Japanese food as well as fried chicken, burgers, and desserts like churros and red-bean fish cookies, washed down with bubble tea.
+In the heart of nearby Koreatown, Food Gallery 32 is a tri-level food court offering Korean fried chicken, fist-size dumplings, deeply flavored soups, Japanese over-rice bowls, sushi, and desserts like churros washed down with bubble tea.
 11 W. 32nd Street, near Fifth Avenue

 For some real luxury

-Though it was once a center of artists’ lofts and galleries, now Soho is mainly a shopping district with big-box stores on Broadway and fabulously expensive designer boutiques nearly everywhere else.
+Though it was once a center of artists’ lofts and galleries, Soho is now mainly a shopping district with popular multilevel stores on Broadway and fabulously expensive designer boutiques nearly everywhere else.

 For a plate of pasta far removed from the hubbub

-Just across the northern Soho frontier of Houston Street, Pepe Rosso has been serving inexpensive plates of pasta and glasses of wine since 1997.
+Just across Houston Street, Pepe Rosso has been serving inexpensive plates of pasta and glasses of wine since 1997.
 168 Sullivan Street, at Houston Street

 Just grab a sandwich